0vercl0k/windbg-scripts/codecov/README.md

 # codecov.js

-`codecov.js` is a [JavaScript](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/javascript-debugger-scripting) debugger extension for WinDbg that allows to code-coverage out of a [TTD](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) trace.
+`codecov.js` is a [JavaScript](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/javascript-debugger-scripting) debugger extension for WinDbg that allows to extract code-coverage out of a [TTD](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) trace.
 It generates a text file with every offsets in a module that have been executed during the recording.

 The file looks like the below: